 All of these are potential pitfalls that we fall in from time to time.
 Knowing them – and tracking them – will help us ward off potential injury.
 When we see these warning signs in our log, we can fix them before they become a bigger problem!

 Still unsure of why you should keep a training log?
-Check out these articles about keeping logs:
+Check out this article about keeping logs: